nccgroup/libmempool/README.md

 # libmempool

+Preliminary note: we recommend you to use this as part of [asatools](https://github.com/nccgroup/asatools) but it can also be used standalone.

-**libmempool** is a python script and GDB analyss tool to aid in the analysis of mempool-related data structuress found inside various heaps on Cisco ASA devices.
+**libmempool** is a python script and GDB analysis tool to aid in the analysis of mempool-related data structuress found inside various heaps on Cisco ASA devices.
 Normally this information is embedded into a heap chunk, or is a custom extension to some other common heap structure such as a dlmalloc